-Imagine a world in which antibiotics we rely on to treat diseases like tuberculosis, pneumonia, and even common bacterial infections like urinary tract infections are no longer effective.
+Imagine a world in which antibiotics tuberculosis, pneumonia, and even common bacterial infections like urinary tract infections are no longer effective.
 This is already becoming a reality as bacteria develop resistance to antibiotics.
-The phenomenon is known as antimicrobial resistance (AMR), and it is one of the biggest health concerns of our time.
+The phenomenon is known as antimicrobial resistance (AMR), and it is one of the biggest

 Antibiotic use contributes to AMR, though there is still much that is not understood about how resistance is spread.
 In a country like Malawi with an overstretched healthcare system, health care professionals might prescribe antibiotics when it is unclear if they are needed because they are unsure if they will see the patient again.
 For example, a health worker might prescribe antibiotics to a sick child who has travelled a great distance with their parents to reach a clinic in a rural area.
 In such an environment, patients might also ask for antibiotics when they are not needed as they believe that they are the only way to treat their illness.
-Thus, antibiotics may be used more than necessary, contributing to resistance.
+Thus, antibiotics may be used more than necessary, contributing to resistance sectors including the human health, animal health, agriculture, and environmental sectors.